The Pines Resident & Family Portal

 -

-- Surgical Masks are to be worn in the Maple and Birch Home Areas
+- Surgical Masks are required in the Cedar Home Area

 - Ensure the Public Health 4 moments of Hand Hygiene are followed